Molecolab-Pisa/excipy/README.md

   --outfile OUTFILE     Output file (HDF5).
 ```

+The `examples` folder contains several examples on how to use `excipy` to post-process a molecular dynamics simulation.
-The output file of `excipy` can be read with excipy utilities.
+The output file of `excipy` can be read with excipy utilities (see `examples/ex7`and `examples/ex8`).

 #### NOTE: Atom names